Skip to content

 # Install multiple versions for testing

-When you run uv run or uv sync inside a project, uv automatically downloads the Python version specified in your pyproject.toml if it isn’t already installed.
+uv run and uv sync automatically download the Python version specified in your pyproject.toml if it isn’t already installed.
 Every developer gets the same interpreter version without manual setup.

-Unlike pyenv, which compiles Python from source (a process that can take minutes and requires build dependencies), uv downloads prebuilt binaries.
-A uv python install call typically completes in seconds. uv stores these interpreters in a shared cache, so multiple projects using the same Python version share a single installation.
+Unlike pyenv, which compiles Python from source (a process that can take minutes and requires build dependencies), uv downloads prebuilt binaries. uv python install finishes in seconds. uv stores these interpreters in a shared cache, so multiple projects using the same Python version share a single installation.

 You can pin a project to a specific Python version with a .python-version file: